s-m-saqlain/Order-Management/README.md

 Order dashboard with stats for total, fulfilled, pending, and completed orders.
 Interactive table with sorting, filtering, and pagination (10 orders per page).
-Search by order number (numeric) and customer name with debounced inputs.
+Search by order number (numeric only) and customer name with debounced inputs.
 Toggle order completion with a button (disabled when completed).
 Responsive design optimized for mobile, tablet, and desktop.
 Reusable SVG icon component (Icon.vue) and externalized styles (orders.css).